intel/neural-compressor/examples/mxnet/image_recognition/README.md

 Step-by-Step
 ============

-This document is used to list steps of reproducing MXNet ResNet18_v1/ResNet50_v1/Squeezenet1.0/MobileNet1.0/MobileNetv2_1.0/Inceptionv3 iLiT tuning zoo result.
+This document is used to list steps of reproducing MXNet ResNet18_v1/ResNet50_v1/Squeezenet1.0/MobileNet1.0/MobileNetv2_1.0/Inceptionv3 tuning zoo result.

 # Prerequisite